 Crafts in the Centre

-The Big Skill hopes that by providing these creative sessions at Saxon Hall, we can help the community to Remember and Rebuild.
+The Big Skill hopes that by providing our Covid-safe creative sessions, we will help our local community to Remember and Rebuild.

 In March 2020 we launched our 'Standing up for Peace Sculpture Project' at Saxon Hall, Hereford.
-Followed by our 'Remember and Rebuild' monument during lockdown.
+Followed by our 'Remember and Rebuild' monument during lockdown and beyond.

-Each Tuesday from 8th September, sculptor Rebecca Buck of Osprey Studios will run sessions on How to Use Clay Modelling, Doodling and Notes to Work out Ideas.
+Each Tuesday from 8th September, sculptor Rebecca Buck of Osprey Studios ran sessions on How to Use Clay Modelling, Doodling and Notes to Work out Ideas at Saxon Hall.

-There are 2 sessions every Tuesday, one in the morning at 10 am and one in the afternoon at 1.30 pm.
-Each session is 2.5 hours long.
+There were 2 sessions every Tuesday, one in the morning at 10 am and one in the afternoon at 1.30 pm.
+Each session was 2.5 hours long.

 Participants thoughts on our themes of 'Peace' and 'Remember and Rebuild' are being communicated through representative and abstract forms of special relevance to this local community and its social heritage.

-Clay sculptures made during these community Workshops are inspiring and shaping the final architectural ceramic forms, garden landscaping and seating which will be placed at Saxon Hall on completion.
+Clay sculptures made during these community Workshops have inspired and shaped the final architectural ceramic forms, garden landscaping and seating which will be placed at Saxon Hall on completion in Summer 2021.

 Using clay is direct and easy - everyone can join in.